-Our goal is to demonstrate the potential of DGSM, and deep generative models in general, to spatial modeling in robotics.
+Our goal is to present the potential of DGSM, and deep generative models in general, to spatial modeling in robotics.
 Therefore, we present results of four different experiments addressing each of the inference tasks.
 In each experiment, we compare our universal model to an alternative approach that is designed for and fine-tuned to a specific task.
-First, for semantic categorization, we compare to a wellestablished Support Vector Machine (SVM) model learned on widely used geometrical laser-range features [12][13].
+First, for semantic categorization, we compare to well-established Support Vector Machine (SVM) model learned on widely used geometrical laser range features [17][23].
 Second, we benchmark novelty detection against one-class SVM trained on the same features.
 In both cases, DGSM offers superior accuracy.
-Finally, we compare the generative properties of our model to Generative Adversarial Networks (GANs) [14][15] on the two remaining inference tasks, reaching state-of-the-art accuracy and superior efficiency beyond real-time.
-This serves as a benchmark but also demonstrates the use of GANs for spatial modeling in robotics.
-Importantly, to open doors for the use of SPNs in a broader range of applications, we introduce LibSPN [16], a new general library for SPN learning and inference.
+Finally, we compare the generative properties of our model to Generative Adversarial Networks (GANs) [11][24] on the two remaining inference tasks, reaching state-of-the-art accuracy and superior efficiency beyond real-time.
+This serves as a benchmark, but also demonstrates the use of GANs for spatial modeling in robotics.